 Students may enroll in either one or both of the following two course offerings:

 GOVT 3323 European Politics (June 2–June 21, 3 credits)

 PAM 3620 Population Controversies in Europe (June 23–July 12,

 Population dynamics are central to global change in numerous areas—inequality, immigration, and diversity; race relations and conflict; family life; health and aging; and social welfare systems.
 This course explores the causes and consequences of population change, paying particular attention to how population processes interact with the social, economic, and political context in which they play out.
-Course materials are designed to engage students in contemporary debates unfolding in the U.S., Europe, and the world concerning population "problems" and the policies intended to solve them.
+Course materials are designed to engage students in contemporary debates unfolding in Europe and elsewhere concerning population "problems" and the policies intended to solve them.